cschleiden/go-workflows/docs/commands.md

 ## States & Transitions

-Commands are a simpel state machine and their states and transitions are the following:
+Commands are a simple state machine and their states and transitions are the following:

 ![](./commands.drawio.png)